 If you’re planning a trip to the UK and wondering what to do in London make sure you don’t miss out on these things to do in Greenwich.
-Up until fairly recently I’d gone two years in London without really making it to Greenwich.
+Up until fairly recently, I’d gone two years in London without really making it to Greenwich.
 I’d made it over to the O2 and mistakenly thought that was all there was to it.
 You might think spending the day or a weekend in Greenwich is up there with other random things to do in London, but it turns out there’s a lot more to Greenwich that a big white dome.
-I urge you, whether you’re a London local or making a visit London, to spend more time there.
-When you do visit make sure you check out these things to do in Greenwich!
+I urge you, whether you’re a London local or making a visit to London, to spend more time there.
+When you do visit make sure you check out this list of what to do in Greenwich!

 Where is Greenwich?

 Greenwich is in south east London and is not to be confused with Greenwich in New York City.
 It’s one of the best places to visit in London both from a historical point of view but also because it’s just darn pretty.
 It has some fantastic views of London and it’s worthy of being one of the places to go in London on your trip there.